Lindsey Pelas Shows Off Ample Cleavage In A Lacy Bra

 Her makeup palette was done in metallic hues, focusing on gold and bronze shades.

 Her soft brown brows were arched and shaped and framed her face.
 She wore a dusting of champagne shadow on her lids.
 Her lashes were thick and coated with black mascara.
-Her eyes were lined with kohl liner, which showcased her olive green eyes.
+Her eyes were lined with kohl liner, which showcased her olive-green eyes.
 Her cheeks were contoured with bronzer, which made her cheekbones pop.
 She wore highlighter on the tip of her nose.
 Her lips were lined with a mocha-colored lip liner, and filled in with a golden gloss.

-As Inquisitr readers and Lindsey Pelas fans know, the Louisiana-born model frequently shares sultry pictures on her Instagram account.
+As The Inquisitr readers and Lindsey Pelas fans know, the Louisiana-born model frequently shares sultry pictures on her Instagram account.

 Just recently, she shared an image on her grid wearing a black, low-cut bodysuit with a fringe belt.
 The ensemble was so low-cut, in fact, that the deep V neckline reached her midriff.
 The outfit flaunted her hourglass figure and shapely bust.